Cloud-Awesome/project-documentation/README.md

 # project-documentation
-Template repo including standards, best practices and style guide that can be used for new projects
+Guide on how to manage project, solutions, code, and documentation.

+Can be used as a basis for customer projects when no prior baseline exists